maelos-software/ai-bookmarks/README.md

    - **Others**: Enter your API key from the provider's dashboard

 3. **Organize Your Bookmarks**
-   - Click the extension icon
+   - Click the extension icon in Chrome toolbar
    - Click "Organize Bookmarks"
-   - Choose either:
+   - Choose your organization method:
+     - **Organize All**: Process all bookmarks across your entire library
-     - **Organize Selected Folders**: Select specific folders from the tree
+     - **Organize Selected Folders**: Pick specific folders from a visual tree selector
-     - **Organize All**: Organize all bookmarks at once
+   - Wait for processing (progress shown with real-time updates)
-   - Review the results
+   - Review detailed results with statistics and item-by-item breakdown

 **Important**: Always backup your bookmarks first!
 - Go to `chrome://bookmarks`